 - 3 garlic cloves peeled and chopped

 - 1 can (15 oz.) pumpkin purée

 - 2 teaspoons fresh ginger grated or minced

 - 1 teaspoon curry powder

 - ½ teaspoon paprika

 - ¼ teaspoon ground black pepper

-- Fresh parsley or thyme, for garnish optional
+- Fresh parsley or thyme, for topping optional

 - Heat olive oil in a large Dutch oven over medium heat.
 Add onions and garlic and sautée until soft and translucent, about 2-3 minutes.
 Add carrots, ginger, salt, curry powder, cumin, paprika, and black pepper and stir for 1 minute.

 - Remove from heat and let cool slightly.
-Carefully transfer to a blender and blend soup until smooth.
-Taste and adjust seasoning if needed.
-Serve warm and garnish with fresh thyme and roasted pine nuts (optional), and serve with toasted, crusty bread.
+Use an immersion blender or carefully transfer the soup to a countertop blender and blend until smooth.
+Taste and adjust seasoning if needed*.
+Serve warm and garnish with fresh parsley, roasted pine nuts and croutons (optional).